 Photo Stops: Rod's Steakhouse sign, Hackberry General Store, Kingman Powerhouse Visitor's Center, Locomotive Park

-Dinner on own at Mr D'z Rt 66 Diner
+Dinner on own at Mr D'z Route 66 Diner in Kingman, AZ

 Day 16